cgarwood/homeassistant-zwave_mqtt/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, feel free to pick up anything on the current [GitHub issues](https://github.com/cgarwood/homeassistant-zwave_mqtt/issues) list!

+### Code Formatting
+We try to follow the core Home Assistant style guidelines.
+Code should be formatted with `black` and imports sorted with `isort`.
+We have pre-commit hooks to help automate this process.
+Run `pip install pre-commit` and then `pre-commit install` to install the pre-commit hooks for code formatting.

 ## Upstream Resources Used
 - [python-openzwave-mqtt](https://github.com/cgarwood/python-openzwave-mqtt) - Converts qt-openzwave MQTT messages to Python objects and events
 - [qt-openzwave](https://github.com/OpenZWave/qt-openzwave) - OpenZWave MQTT Daemon